dragaus/Phaser_Snake/README.md

 >A simple snake game made with [Phaser 3][phsr]

 ## Motivation
-This proyect is made as a lerning tool about the capabilities of [Phaser 3][phsr].
+This project is made as a learning tool about the capabilities of [Phaser 3][phsr].

 The intention is that anyone can learn how to write a snake with different options with this framework.